MonilR/Stock-Market-Data-Analysis-Dashboard/README.md

-# Stock-Market-Data-Analysis-Dashboard
+Stock Market Data Analysis Dashboard

-This project extracts and analyzes financial data from popular stocks like Tesla, Amazon, AMD, and GameStop using Python and web scraping, then visualizes key trends in an interactive dashboard.
-The goal is to identify stock performance patterns through data-driven insights.
+This project involves extracting financial data, including historical share prices and quarterly revenue reports, using Python libraries and web scraping.
+The collected data is then analyzed and visualized in an interactive dashboard to identify trends in popular stocks such as Tesla, Amazon, AMD, and GameStop.

+Tasks:
+  - Extract stock data using web scraping and APIs
+  - Process and analyze financial data
+  - Visualize key performance indicators in a dashboard
+  - Identify patterns and trends in stock performance

 Author: Monil Prajapati, MS in CS, Lamar University